 a.
-Increase the accessibility of rented and owned housing to meet the needs of communities throughout the Park.
+Increase the accessibility of rented and owned

+housing to meet the needs of communities throughout the Park.

 b.
-Promote effective co-ordination and co-operation between all public and private organisations involved in housing provision in the Park and the communities living there.
+Promote effective co-ordination and cooperation

+between all public and private organisations involved

+in housina provision in the Park and the
-c.
-Improve the physical quality, energy efficiency and sustainable design of housing in all tenures throughout the Park.

-d.
-Ensure there is effective land and investment for market and affordable housing to meet the economic and social needs of communities throughout the Park. combined with this many young people and those on low and modest incomes will continue to have increasing difficulty in accessing housing.
+combined with this many young people and those on low and modest incomes have will continue to have increasing difficulty in accessing housing.
 The National Park Plan also recognises the need for sustainable design in housing, and highlights the strategic role of the larger settlements in the Park.